GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Experiments

-We shift our focus to Recalibrator in order to explore its role in general-purpose distillation.
-Appendix~\ref{app:D} presents loss graphs for various combinations of large and small VLMs.
-Since the losses for training Recalibrator (`Recalib$(q_s, a_l)$' and `Recalib$(q_l, a_l)$') are minimized well compared with the perplexity of `SmallVLM$(q_s, a_s)$' and `LargeVLM$(q_l, a_l)$', we can infer that Recalibrator successfully aligns the feature representations of large and small VLMs.
-It suggests that Recalibrator generalizes well in various combinations of teacher and student VLMs.
-Furthermore, Figure~\ref{fig:6} visualizes multiple feature spaces to identify whether the features of large and small VLMs after Recalibrator are really matched and whether we can consider them as shared feature representation.
-From this figure, the features of small VLMs before Recalibrator are initially close to the features of small VLMs after Recalibrator, but they are getting matched to the features of large VLMs after Recalibrator at the final training period.
-Based on this analysis, we can interpret that Recalibrator is really helpful to make the shared feature representation for large and small VLMs.
-From this help, during distillation, Recalibrator contributes to make the student VLMs effectively learn the teacher VLMs' features that contain richer knowledge.
+\textbf{Analysis of Recalibrator.} We now focus on the Recalibrator to explore its role in general-purpose distillation.
+First, we show that the loss curves for training the Recalibrator converge stably across various combinations of large and small VLMs (see \appref{app:D}).
+Since the Recalibrator losses (`Recalib$(q_s, a_l)$' and `Recalib$(q_l, a_l)$') are minimized well relative to the perplexity of `SmallVLM$(q_s, a_s)$' and `LargeVLM$(q_l, a_l)$', we infer that the Recalibrator successfully aligns the feature representations of large and small VLMs, and that it generalizes well across teacher--student combinations.
+Furthermore, \cref{fig:6} visualizes multiple feature spaces to assess whether the large- and small-VLM features after the Recalibrator are truly matched and can be regarded as a shared representation.
+The small-VLM features before the Recalibrator are initially close to those after it, but by the end of training they become matched to the large-VLM features after the Recalibrator.
+This indicates that the Recalibrator is effective at forming a shared feature representation for large and small VLMs.

-Moreover, we conduct an ablation study that investigates how important the regularization term is for the final distillation performances.
+\textbf{Importance of Regularization.} We conduct an ablation study that investigates how important the regularization term is for the final distillation performances.
 We first remove the regularization term and analyze the differences before and after its removal.
 To illustrate this in detail, we simply prepare 10 different question-answer pairs and input them through \textit{VLM-body} of both small and large VLMs.
-Afterwards, we propagate their output features into Recalibrator, as described in Figure~\ref{fig:7}(a).
+Afterwards, we propagate their output features into Recalibrator, as described in \cref{fig:7}(a).
 We then compute a $10 \times 10$ cosine similarity matrix between Recalibrator’s output features from the small and large VLMs.
 To ensure reliable cosine similarity values, we use all training dataset samples and compute the average of the cosine similarity values for all the samples.